Gold up, poised for more gains on soft U.S. rate outlook

 On the technical front, gold is likely to significantly break above key resistance at the 200-day moving average near $1,230 per ounce and could even rise to the $1,250 level in the shorter term, Hynes said.
 "The technical bounce looks fairly solid," he said.

-Among other precious metals, spot silver rose 1.3 percent to $16.15 per ounce, after hitting $16.17, the highest in over a week.
+Among other precious metals, spot silver rose 1.4 percent to $16.17 per ounce after hitting $16.18, the highest in nearly two weeks.

 Analysts polled by Reuters cut their average 2017 silver forecast to $17.32 an ounce from $17.98 in the previous poll three months ago after the metal slid 9 percent in the second quarter.

-"We maintain expectations of PGM parity in 2H’17," Citigroup said in a note.
+"We saw a triple bottom form in platinum last week along with the lows of May and December.
+When that happens that tends to be a pretty solid support level," Butler said.

-"Palladium can stay supported on the back of increased gasoline-engine penetration in Europe and robust Chinese car sales into end-2017."
+"So I wouldn't expect that we would get a major breach of that level in the near term."

-Additional reporting by Arpan Varghese in Bengaluru, editing by Pritha Sarkar
+Additional reporting by Arpan Varghese in Bengaluru, editing by Pritha Sarkar and Louise Heavens